Rocio Gonzalez, Executive Director and Riverkeeper

 Iván joined Futaleufu Riverkeeper to allow him to explore different lines of work and contribute to the protection of a watershed that, according to him, “is one of the most beautiful in Chile.”

 Daniel is a Chilean environmental photographer and videographer with experience in documentary production and communications.
 Among the institutions he has collaborated with are Fundación MERI (northern Patagonia), Parque Etnobotánico OMORA (southern Patagonia) , and U.S. NGOs including the Chewonki Foundation, Maine Woods Forever, and Maine Farmland Trust.

 Daniel is an active member of the Chilean Photoreporters Union and an activist in environmental causes.

-Jens comes to us from southern Chile, where he is helping Futaleufu Riverkeeper and several other watershed groups develop a national river alliance to protect free-flowing rivers.
-Jens holds a degree in anthropology from Universidad de Concepción.
+Jens is an anthropologist, writer, kayaker and National Geographic Young Explorer from Concepción.
+He earned his degree in anthropology at the University of Concepcion.
 His interest lies in ecology, especially the interaction between human populations and waterbodies.
 To date his work has focused on the use of sports as a tool for environmental education.

 Lydia Bleifuss, International Relations Volunteer

 Lydia is a river conservationist and whitewater guide largely based in Buena Vista, Colorado, USA.
 She holds a Bachelor of Arts degree in Environmental Studies from Lewis & Clark College in Portland, Oregon, with a concentration in Surface Water Conflicts.
 For her thesis, she looked at social resistance to hydropower conflicts and transboundary basin management in Chile.
 In 2016 she traveled to Chile with the help of grant funding to meet with several watershed protection groups, including Futaleufu Riverkeeper.